MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-app-single-sign-on-sso.md

 ---
-title: Single Sign-On in the Power BI mobile Windows app
+title: Single sign-on in the Power BI mobile Windows app
-description: Set up Single Sign-On (SSO) in the Power BI mobile Windows app so that you can access all your applications and resources by signing in only once.
+description: Set up single sign-on (SSO) in the Power BI mobile Windows app so that you can access all your applications and resources by signing in only once.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''